jonathanstark/margo/readme.md

 Features
 ----

 Margo is refreshingly feature-free.
+Put the directory on your site and create Markdown files in it.
+Poof!
+Yer blogging :)

 The core concept is that everything is a text file.
 There are some serious advantages to this:

 * You can use whatever editor you want
 * There is no db to set up